 Data and presentation.
-This exercise uses data that can be retrieved from World Development Indicators, Global Financial Data, Global Insight and Mergent (you can also use other sources if you wish).
-The exercise also requires you to use Excel or a comparable charting programme.
+This exercise uses data that can be retrieved from World Development Indicators, Global Financial Data, IHS Markit Connect and Mergent (you can also use other sources if you wish).
+The exercise requires you to use Excel or a comparable charting programme.
 Document your data, including the sources and variable names, and explain all your computations.
-Review the figure below and turn to the questions on the next page.
+Review the figure below and turn to the guestions on the next page.